 The Speech and Language Therapy student spent three years working as a Widening Participation (WP) Ambassador at City, organising and attending activities for school children who are underrepresented in higher education.

-Graduating as student speaker for the School of Health Sciences, Rachel focused her speech on the vital role that WP outreach work plays in improving access to higher education.
+Graduating as student speaker for the School of Health and Psychological Sciences, Rachel focused her speech on the vital role that WP outreach work plays in improving access to higher education.

 Speaking in front of her lecturers, fellow graduates, proud parents, husband Souleymane Ba and four-month old daughter, Eleanor Ba, Rachel said:

 “Working as a WP ambassador was the highlight of my time at City.
 The fact that City’s WP team works so hard to bring local primary school children onto campus, and encourages them to apply to university is something special.”

 “As part of this work, we hosted school kids from areas of low-progression rates, showed them around our campus and talked to them about the merits and opportunities of higher education.